-OUR ESTATE PLANNING process is designed to create a comprehensive, customized estate plan that reflects your wishes, goals, dreams, desires, and values.
-Here are the steps you can expect to take should you give us the honor of preparing your estate plan.
+At the Bailey Law Firm, I provide an the estate planning process designed to create a comprehensive, customized estate plan that reflects your wishes, goals, dreams, desires and values.
+Here are the steps you can expect to take should you give me, Christopher D. Graham, the honor of preparing your estate plan.

-1. CALL US: To start your estate plan, please call us to set up an appointment.
+1. CALL ME: To start your estate plan, please call 480-219-5000 to set up an appointment.
 This first step is often the most difficult as we all like to think there will be plenty of time to get an estate plan done.
-However, we cannot predict the future and you never know when incapacity or death will strike.
+However, I cannot predict the future and you never know when incapacity or death will strike.
 Once you call to begin the process you will be amazed at how good you will feel knowing you are taking steps to protect your family.

-2. FILL OUT OUR WORKSHEET: Prior to your meeting, we ask that you fill out our Estate Planning Worksheet and return it to us prior to the meeting.
-The Worksheet assists us in preparing for our initial meeting and designing an estate plan that meets your goals.
-Additionally, if you complete the Worksheet, there is no charge for the initial meeting even if you decide not to retain us.
+2. FILL OUT A WORKSHEET: Prior to your meeting, I ask that you fill out this Estate Planning Worksheet and return it to my office prior to the meeting.
+The Worksheet assists me in preparing for our initial meeting and designing an estate plan that meets your goals.
+Additionally, if you complete the worksheet, there is no charge for the initial meeting even if you decide not to retain my law firm.

 4. SUMMARY: When the documents are drafted, I will send you a summary for your review so you can see that your estate plan achieves your goals and desires.
 Because the estate planning documents are lengthy, most clients prefer to review the summary.
 However, if you request, we will send you drafts of the actual documents to review.

 7. MAINTENANCE: You should consider your estate plan as a living, breathing document.
 As we go through life’s journey, things change that may call for adjustments to your estate plan.
 Additionally, Congress from time to time will change the laws that could affect your estate plan.
-I recommend having your estate plan reviewed every 3-5 years, or upon one of life’s major events: births, death of a family member, marriage, divorce, and moving to a new state.
+I recommend having your estate plan reviewed every three to five years, or upon one of life’s major events: births, death of a family member, marriage, divorce and moving to a new state.